Characters

 Born 1922, Honolulu, Hawaii.
 Drafted, November 1941

-His parents dying when he was young, Kenji was sent back to Japan to live with relative while he complete his High School studies.
-Upon graduation, he returned to Hawaii and lived at the Okamura Dormitory while attending University of Hawaii and working at a laundry in downtown Honolulu.
-Shortly after his return he was drafted into the Hawaiian National Guard.
+After the death of his parents, Kenji was sent back to Japan to live with relatives.
+Upon graduating high school, he returned to Hawaii and lived at the Okamura Dormitory while attending the University of Hawaii and working at a laundry in downtown Honolulu.
+Shortly after his return, he was drafted into the Hawaiian National Guard.

 Like many young Nisei, Kenji was an avid baseball player and an active member of the Nippon baseball team.
-By the time of the attack on Pearl Harbor he had had very little military training and had never fired a single live round from any weapon.
+At the time of the attack on Pearl Harbor, he’d received minimal military training and had never fired a live round.

 Born 1924, Honolulu, Hawaii.
 Volunteered, June 1943

-As the eldest of four children, Inouye grew up in a household that blended Japanese and American traditions and attended Japanese school after completing his American education in the morning at McKinley High School.
-His volunteer work as a Red Cross medical aide would serve him, and many of those wounded, well during the attack of Pearl Harbor.
+The eldest of four children, Daniel grew up in a household that blended Japanese and American traditions.
+He attended Japanese school in the evenings after completing his “American” education at McKinley High School.
+His volunteer work as a Red Cross medical aide would be critically needed to help the wounded during the attack on Pearl Harbor.

 Daniel Inouye